Terrorism in Europe: International cooperation

 European states were at the fore of plans for an international criminal court under the League of Nations in the 1930s, working through the Committee for the Repression of Terrorism (CRT).
-The CRT sought to define terrorism and get nation's domestic policies to support anti-terrorism activities.
+The CRT sought to define terrorism and get the nation's domestic policies to support anti-terrorism activities.
 Opposition by Britain and tensions over fascism in Germany and Italy limited the final proposals.

-Current European cooperation in the field of counter-terrorism includes the European Police Office (Europol), an EU agency, and Interpol.
+Current European cooperation in the field of counterterrorism includes the European Police Office (Europol), an EU agency, and Interpol.
 TREVI was an early example of EU cooperation in this field.
 The main transnational activity to combat terrorism in recent years has been through Europol.
-They have categorised acts of terrorism that have either failed, been foiled or been successfully executed within the European Union (EU) as either pertaining to religious issues, right-wing, left-wing or separatist movements.
+They have categorised acts of terrorism that have either failed, been foiled, or been successfully executed within the European Union (EU) as either about religious issues, right-wing, left-wing, or separatist movements.
 The field is subject to considerable cooperation among national authorities.

 National authorities

-In July 2014 France introduced legislation to combat terrorism by toughening surveillance, making it lawful to detain individuals linked to radical "Islamist" groups, and to block Internet sites that incite anti-Semitism, terrorism and hatred.
+In July 2014, France introduced legislation to combat terrorism by toughening surveillance, making it lawful to detain individuals linked to radical "Islamist" groups, and to block Internet sites that incite anti-Semitism, terrorism, and hatred.
 The country's Interior Minister Bernard Cazeneuve revealed 600 French nationals were in Syria at the time or planned to go there.
 The bill includes a ban on foreign travel for up to six months for those believed to hold terrorist sympathies, provides for the confiscation and invalidation of passports, and prohibits airlines from allowing such individuals to fly.

-From 2005, the United Kingdom government introduced the CONTEST strategy, which seeks to improve co-operation between security services, and other public and private organisations.
+From 2005, the United Kingdom government introduced the CONTEST strategy, which seeks to improve co-operation between security services and other public and private organisations.
 This includes four strands, namely Pursue, (seeking to apprehend potential terrorists), Prevent, (seeking to reduce risks of 'radicalisation', deter potential terrorists and share information), Protect, (seeking to ensure the security of potential targets and organisations is optimised), and Prepare, (seeking to ensure an effective response in the immediate aftermath of any attack).
 Similar strategies have been adopted by other countries across the European Union, and there have been increases in co-operation between nations and security forces.

 Incidents

-Terrorism deaths in Western Europe 1970-2017, based on the Global Terrorism Database.
-Red is for deaths in the UK, orange for Spain, green for Italy, blue for France and purple for Germany.
+Terrorism deaths in Western Europe 1970–2017, based on the Global Terrorism Database.
+Red is for deaths in the UK, orange for Spain, green for Italy, blue for France, and purple for Germany.
 Grey are other countries.

 Deadliest attacks

-The following is a list of terrorist incidents in Europe which resulted in at least ten civilian deaths.
+The following is a list of terrorist incidents in Europe that resulted in at least ten civilian deaths.
 It lists attacks on civilians by non-state actors that are widely referred to as terrorism.
 It excludes attacks that took place in transcontinental countries such as Turkey and Russia.
 For incidents in Russia, see Terrorism in Russia and for incidents in Turkey, see Terrorism in Turkey.